ShivLondon/ShivshankarPersonal/README.md

 ### 👨🏻‍💻 &nbsp;About Me
 💡 &nbsp;I'm Shiv, I'm a London based full stack developer with over 15 year's of application development experience, working on implementation of cuttting-edge applications in Startup's and Enterprise environments. \
-✉️ &nbsp;You can email me at ShivMS.mail@gmail.com.
-I'll try to respond as soon as possible!\
 📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/12sYKAzQlsvQpoCtmkbiwHiKUnr5NWE8G/view) for more details about work experience.